Everest Base Camp Trek Experience

 Day 13: Fly to Kathmandu

 Finally, my vacation in the mountains ended on this day.
-So, we took a mountain flight back to Kathmandu which was scheduled at 10 am due to foul weather.
-Arriving at Tribhuwan International Airport, we returned to our hotel, where we had lunch together for the last time.
+So, we took a mountain flight back to Kathmandu scheduled at 10 am due to foul weather.
+Arriving at Tribhuwan International Airport, we returned to our hotel, where we had lunch for the last time.
 Then, I took a taxi back to my home.

-I hope that my Everest Base Camp Trek Experience helps you get some insight into the trek and help you plan the trek better.
-This Everest Trek offers a lifetime experience that you don’t want to miss.
+I hope my Everest Base Camp Trek Experience helps you get some insight into the trek and help you plan the trek better.
+This Everest Trek offers a lifetime experience you don’t want to miss.